-The conference demonstrates Switzerland's support for the only country on the European continent currently affected by armed conflict.
-We are the fifth largest bilateral donor in Ukraine, which is also one of the few countries where the Swiss international cooperation strategy is implemented using all of its instruments (development cooperation, humanitarian aid and peacebuilding).
+The conference was co-organised by Ukraine and Switzerland.
+With the URC2022 conference, Switzerland has shown its support for the only country on the European continent currently affected by armed conflict.
+Prior to Russia’s attack on Ukraine in February 2022, Switzerland was the fifth largest bilateral donor in Ukraine, which is also one of the few countries where the Swiss international cooperation strategy is being implemented using all of its instruments (development cooperation, humanitarian aid and peacebuilding).